How to Prevent Aquarium Plant Melt

 Aquatic plants need the proper amount of essential nutrients to do well in the aquarium.
 They intake these nutrients in two ways: through the water column or through the substrate.

 Plants like epiphytes can absorb nutrients straight from the water.
-To make sure there’s a sufficient amount of each nutrient, it is recommended to dose the aquarium water with fertilizer like UNS All in One Plant Food.
+To make sure there’s a sufficient amount of each nutrient, it is recommended to dose the aquarium water with fertilizer like the Aquario Neo line.
 For the remainder of plants like echinodorus and crypts, using a planted tank substrate like Controsoil in your scape is ideal.
 It is loaded with nutrients for the plant's roots to feed off of.

 4. Use Proper LED Lighting